-When it comes to signage promoting environmentally responsible behaviour on beaches within their territory, 42% of the respondents claimed that these exist on the majority of beaches (over 50% of beaches), 39% that they are relatively widespread (10-50% of beaches) and 7% that these exist everywhere.
-Only 12% claimed that they exist only on major beaches.
+When it comes to signage promoting environmentally responsible behaviour on beaches within their territory, 42% of the respondents claimed that these exist on the majority of beaches (over 50% of

 Figure 3.6.5.
 Respondents' assessment of the local waste collection infrastructure.